-You can also rent kayaks and boats here and take the Banff Lake Cruise.
+You can also rent kayaks and boats here to take out on the lake.

-The Banff Lake Cruise with Brewster Canada is a great way to get out on the beautiful waters of Lake Minnewanka.
+Lake Minnewanka Cruise is a great way to get out on the beautiful waters of Lake Minnewanka.
 The boat is completely covered so you can choose to stay inside and listen to the tour guide give you amazing facts about the lake (there is a whole town underwater there!) or you can open the windows or go sit out on the back deck to take in the views.